michaeltd/dots/readme.md

    * If vim is what makes you "tick", check out [SpaceVim](https://github.com/SpaceVim/SpaceVim), a community maintained vim distribution.

 #### [bootstrap.sh](bootstrap.sh)
 How I migrate my .dots in new systems.
-Don't use this unless you are fully aware of the situation you put your self into.
+Don't use this unless you know exactly what you're getting into.

 ## Reference
 #### [GitHub ❤ ~/](https://dotfiles.github.io/)